-Regardless of the above settings, the cache is flushed whenever events are sent to Workload Security.
+Regardless of these settings, the cache is flushed whenever events are sent to Workload Security.

 Event logging tips

 - Consider reducing the event logging of firewall rule activity by disabling the event logging options in the firewall stateful configuration.
-(For example, if you disable UDP logging, it will eliminate unsolicited UDP log entries.)
+For example, if you disable UDP logging, it eliminates unsolicited UDP log entries.

 - For intrusion prevention rules, the best practice is to log only dropped packets.
 If you log packet modifications, it may cause too many log entries.

 - For intrusion prevention rules, only include packet data (an option in the intrusion prevention rule's Properties window) when you are interested in examining the behavior of a specific attack.
-Packet data increases log sizes, so it shouldn't be used for everything.
+Packet data increases log sizes, so it should not be used for everything.